 Distribution has evolved so rapidly and branch managers are being tasked with additional responsibilities in areas of operations and finance.
 Managers have been forced to become entrepreneurs and no longer manage just the day-to-day operations.
 Often, managers in their transformed role see themselves making critical business decisions but most times are not equipped with the right tools and best practices for decision making.
 This course will help branch managers get a 360 degree business understanding in a week.

-This course is made possible by our partnership with the National Association of Wholesale Distributors (NAW); read more about it and register at their webpage.
+This course is made possible by our partnership with the National Association of Wholesale Distributors (NAW).

 - Identify key metrics from your financial statements